iriusrisk/IriusRisk-Central/Integrations/Tenant True Scripts/README.md

 # Tenant True Up Scripts

 This collection of Python scripts is designed to migrate data or configurations from one environment to another.
+API V2 is still in beta, so please choose the directory associated with your version.
+The most important aspect relates to the version of the POST environment.

 ## Configuration